If you have a Nintendo 3DS gaming console, you already know how amazing it is to see things in 3D.

 RetroArch 3DS Emulator Review

-Now you can simply avoid that.
+Now, you can simply avoid that.
 Download and install RetroArch.
-Install as many emulators as you want (albeit the ones supported by RetroArch) and then load your gaming ROMs.
+Install as many emulators as you want (albeit the ones supported by RetroArch), and then load your gaming ROMs.

-Now, all you need to do is switch between different emulators to play your chosen games.
-How cool is that?
-This is what made me fall in love with RetroArch.
+All you need to do is switch between different emulators to play your chosen games.
+How cool is that?Emulatorlator made me fall in loveEmulatortroArch.

 So, what are the strengths and weaknesses of RetroArch?
 Here is what I found during my stint with this emulator frontend: